SuaveIO/Suave.Locale/README.md

 # Suave Locale

-An internationalisation WebPart and library for Suave for use with [React-Intl](https://github.com/yahoo/react-intl) or other i18n systems.
+An internationalisation WebPart and library for Suave for use with [React-Intl](https://github.com/yahoo/react-intl) and [Format.JS](http://formatjs.io/) or other i18n systems.

 This library's only purpose; to deliver: